UCLouvain-CBIO/sager/NOTES.md

 - Assuming we have it, how to use it?
 Could be a `subByKEY()` function that filter the respective data types.
 When called on an `MsExperiment`, it delegates to its data types.

+### sage configs

+- R interface to manage config files; provide a set of standard configs.